Responsibilities of Family Law Clients

+Responsibilities of Family Law Clients

   How We Can Help

-If you have any questions about these responsibilties, or you simply want advice about your family law matter, I encourage you to call AAA Family Law at (407) 260-6001 and schedule a free thirty-minute consultation.
+  If you have any questions about these responsibilties, or you simply want advice about your family law matter, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.

   At the consultation I will carefully listen to your explanation of the family law situation that brought you to my office and ask you to state your objectives.
 I will then explain a plan of legal action to protect your rights and achieve all possible objectives.
 Then I will quote you a lawyer's retainer fee for a fixed amount for the case, not an hourly rate whose total you could not predict.

   For more information on the AAA Family Law attorney fees, please read Attorney Fees

   To find more information on Family Law topics, please go to the Articles section.